Take On Me: Influence

+The Washington Nationals of Major League Baseball play "Take On Me" during the seventh-inning stretch at Nationals Park, a tradition that arose from former Nationals outfielder Michael Morse using it as his walk-up song.

 Chart performance

 Lead singer Morten Harket performing with A-ha in New York City.

 "Take On Me", mixed by Tony Mansfield, was originally released in 1984 but failed to make an impact in the United Kingdom.
 This release peaked at number 3 in Norway but failed to reach audiences abroad.
 The group re-recorded the song with the help of producer Alan Tarney, releasing the new version in 1985.

 In the United States, Warner Bros. invested in the second video for "Take On Me", which used Tarney's version of the song.
 The new video was released to dance clubs and television a month before the record was available in stores or played on the radio.
 Wide exposure on MTV helped propel the single to the top of Billboards Hot 100, reaching number one in the issue dated 19 October 1985 (its fifteenth week on the chart).
 It remained on the chart for twenty-seven weeks and ranked ten in the 1985 year-end chart.
 As of June 2014, the song has sold 1,463,000 digital copies in the US after it became available for download in the digital era.
 To celebrate 65 years of the Hot 100, in 2023 Billboard staff ranked the 500 Best Pop Songs that graced the chart since 1958, placing the song at number 26.

 "Take On Me" was released for the third time in the United Kingdom in September 1985.
 The record debuted on the UK Singles Chart at number 55 and in late October reached number 2, where it remained for three consecutive weeks, held off the top spot by Britain's biggest single of the year, Jennifer Rush's "The Power of Love".
 On 14 August 2020, it was certified gold by the British Phonographic Industry (BPI).

 In Norway, A-ha's native country, "Take On Me" re-entered the VG-lista singles chart, reaching number one a year after it was first released.
 The single was largely successful elsewhere, reaching the top of the Eurochart Hot 100 for nine weeks, topping the singles charts in many countries, including Austria, Belgium, Germany, Italy, the Netherlands, Sweden, and Switzerland, and reaching the top three in France and number two in Ireland.